TapyrLabs/tl_elliptec/README.md

 ## Broker-handled communication and live position streaming

-`ElliptecBus` owns the serial port through a single background worker thread and a priority queue — every call, from any thread, for any device, is serialized safely through it, so replies are never interleaved or misattributed.
+Normally, when many devices are connected to a single serial port, and with incessent polling, the communicaiton might go into conflict and brake. tl_elliptec implements a serial communication broker in the `ElliptecBus` class, the broker implements a read/write priority queue for safe command serialization.
 Explicitly issued commands (moves, reads, ...) always jump ahead of background polling, so polling a device's position never delays a move you're waiting on: